 I want to celebrate some Disney Princesses…of colour.
 Continue reading Celebrating Disney Princesses of Colour

-This photo of Emma Watson as Belle, from Disney’s live-action remake of their animated hit Beauty and the Beast, reminded me of one of the issues with the way the Disney Princess brand is marketed and used by licensees.
+Seeing images of Emma Watson as Belle from Disney’s live-action remake of their animated hit Beauty and the Beast, reminds me of one of the issues with the way the Disney Princess brand is marketed and used by licensees.

 As a female role model, Belle is a great character.
 She is compassionate, a book lover, has a thirst for adventure, and a yearning to explore the world.

-Yet when I first showed Beauty and the Beast to my daughter, I asked her what she most liked about Belle.
+Yet when I first showed the animated Beauty and the Beast to my daughter, I asked her what she most liked about Belle.
 Her answer?
 When she wore the yellow dress.

-For a matter of minutes in the animated feature, Belle wears a yellow ballgown.
+For a matter of minutes Belle wears a yellow ballgown.
 But this is the image that you see used constantly on all manner of Disney Princess merchandise from lunch boxes to greetings cards.
-It is so ubiquitous, it has become the defining image of the film in little girls minds long before they have seen it.
+It is so ubiquitous, it has become the defining image of the film in little girls’ minds long before they have seen it.
 The same is true for other Disney Princesses such as Aurora (Sleeping Beauty) and Cinderella.